Cloud Composer 1 | Cloud Composer 2

 Tasks queued for too long will be cancelled and rescheduled

-If an Airflow task is kept in the queue for too long then the scheduler will marked it as failed/up_for_retry and is going to reschedule it once again for execution.
-One way to observe the symptoms of this situation is to look at the chart with number of queued tasks ("Monitoring" tab in Cloud Composer UI) and if the spikes in this chart don't drop in ~10 mins then there will be most-likely failures of tasks (with no logs) followed by "Adopted tasks were still pending ..." log entries in the scheduler logs.
-In such cases, you might see "Log file is not found..." message in Airflow tasks logs as the task was not executed.
+One way to observe the symptoms of this situation is to look at the chart with number of queued tasks ("Monitoring" tab in Cloud Composer UI) and if the spikes in this chart don't drop within about two hours then the tasks will most-likely be rescheduled (with no logs) followed by "Adopted tasks were still pending ..." log entries in the scheduler logs.
+In such cases, you might see "Log file is not found..." message in Airflow tasks logs because the task was not executed.

-In general, this task failure is expected and the next instance of the scheduled task is meant to be executed according to the schedule.
+In general, this behavior is expected and the next instance of the scheduled task is meant to be executed according to the schedule.
 If you observe a lot of such cases in your Cloud Composer environments then it might mean that there is not enough Airflow workers in your environment to process all of the scheduled tasks.

 Resolution: To solve this issue, you need to make sure there is always capacity in Airflow workers to run queued tasks.
 For example, you may increase number of workers or worker_concurrency.
-You may also tune parallelism or pools to prevent queueing tasks more than capacity you have.
+You may also tune parallelism or pools to prevent queuing tasks more than capacity you have.

 Sporadically, stale tasks might block the execution of a specific DAG